emrecanduran/Databricks-Big-Data-For-Marketing-E-Commerce/README.md

 Additionally, Hypothesis testing by using Chi-square is applied to the features to understand their importance for our dependent column.

 The models are trained to predict the probability of customer reorders based on the available features.
 Finally, the model's performance will be evaluated, and draw meaningful conclusions to guide Hunter's E-grocery in optimizing its marketing campaigns.
-Following this approach is aimed to provide valuable insights into customer reorder behavior and enable Hunter's E-grocery to make data-driven decisions, enhancing customer satisfaction and driving business growth.
+This approach aims to provide valuable insights into customer reorder behavior and enable Hunter's E-grocery to make data-driven decisions, enhancing customer satisfaction and driving business growth.

 ## Usage